DeathSpank: Thongs of Virtue: Reception

 DeathSpank: Thongs of Virtue has received generally positive reviews from critics.
 At aggregate website GameRankings it holds scores of 78.50%, 79.88%, and 82.50% for the PlayStation 3, Microsoft Windows, and the Xbox 360, respectively.
 Fellow aggregate website Metacritic reports similar scores, with both the PlayStation 3 and Xbox 360 versions averaging 78/100 and the PC version also scoring 78/100.
 The game has sold over 25,000 units as of October 2010 on the Xbox 360, and nearly 32,000 as of end-of-year 2010.
 Xbox Live Arcade sales increased to over 54,000 units as of year-end 2011.
 The PlayStation 3 version sold a slightly higher number of copies with almost 39,000 units moved.

 As with DeathSpank, critics cited elements The Secret of Monkey Island and Diablo in the game.

 Critics generally praised that the game stayed true to the original while adding some new gameplay mechanics and expanding the story.
 Taylor Cocke of 1UP.com stated "the return of DeathSpank yields an almost identical experience, in a really good way."
-Eurogamer's Kristan Reed agreed and noted that it is "a continuation of the same game.
+Eurogamers Kristan Reed agreed and noted that it is "a continuation of the same game.
 For those of you who loved part one, that can only be a good thing."
-In contrast, Game Revolution's Nick Tan noted that the only changes in the game were the weaponry, setting and dialogue, and added that it "copies much from the original."
+In contrast, Game Revolutions Nick Tan noted that the only changes in the game were the weaponry, setting and dialogue, and added that it "copies much from the original."

 The new gameplay mechanics received mixed opinions from reviewers.
 Daemon Hatfield of IGN praised the addition of new weaponry but noted that those who played the first game will need no introduction to Thongs of Virtue gameplay, stating "It will feel very familiar to anyone who played the first DeathSpank, but it remains incredibly addictive."
-1UP.com's Cocke felt that more could have been done to differentiate Thongs of Virtue from its predecessor.
+1UP.coms Cocke felt that more could have been done to differentiate Thongs of Virtue from its predecessor.
 He commended Hothead Games for releasing the sequel so quickly, but felt "that [it] has obviously come at the expense of any big improvements over the first one."

 DeathSpank: Thongs of Virtues humor, visual design and voice acting generally received praise, with some exceptions.
 Kristan Reed of Eurogamer felt that "the poop gags [were] a little wearisome" but added "a sprinkling of the old Gilbert magic makes it a worthwhile ride."
-In comparison to DeathSpank, IGN's Hatfield felt that Thongs of Virtue was "addictive, just as pretty, and I dare say it's even a little funnier."
+In comparison to DeathSpank, IGNs Hatfield felt that Thongs of Virtue was "addictive, just as pretty, and I dare say it's even a little funnier."
 Ryan Vincent from GameZone thought the game's new setting gave the game "far more charm and personality than the first DeathSpank."